-20 B.A.
-Stanford, M.A., PhD. ^{abd} UCLA; ORCID iD: https://orcid.org/0000-0001-9493-8275?lang=en.
+28 B.A.
+Stanford, M.A., PhD.^{abd} UCLA; ORCID iD: https://orcid.org/0000-0001-9493-8275?lang=en.
 Note: This article focuses on two fundamental redistricting criteria: compact districts and partisan (or representational) fairness.
-The Guide above covers a broader range of redistricting criteria.
+The "Gide to Fair Maps" above covers a broader range of redistricting criteria.